Living Afield

 Grounding / Earthing

 As mankind walked upon the earth we evolved to make use of all the earth provided.
 From food and water to shelter, the earth has always provided for our needs.
-As we left the trees, we found shellfish who's fats allowed our brains to increse in size.
-The subsequent increased cognitive ability allowed us to develop complex societies.
+As we left the trees, we found shellfish, the fats from which allowed our brains to increase in size.
+This increased mental ability allowed us to develop complex societies.
 We bettered our lives in just about every way.
 However, as we found more and more ways to alter our environment to suit our needs, we have paradoxically become increasingly detached from the very earth that provided for our expansion.

 This detachment has led to a multitude of physical and emotional problems.
-From debilitating anxiety to autoimmune related disorders, our population is plagued with troubles which were virtually unheard of a few generations ago.
+We are now plagued by anxiety, autoimmune related disorders, high blood pressure, insomnia, etc., maladies which were virtually unheard of a few generations ago.